AMID Logo

 Suggestions for Submitting Commercial Invoices When Shipping from the USA

-If you’re abroad and buying goods from the U.S., request a Commercial Invoice from the seller at the time of purchase.
+If you’re abroad and purchasing goods from the U.S., request a CI from the seller at the time of purchase.
 Ensure it’s formatted for international shipping.

-If you are the seller, always provide the buyer with an invoice suitable for export.
-The invoice should include:
+If you are the seller, always provide the buyer with a purchase receipt suitable for export.
+The purchase receipt should include:

 • A full commodity description